 The Health, Kinesiology, and Recreation Department is housed in the W.T.
-Watson Sports complex and Kathryn Brown Wellness and Education Center.
+Watson Sports complex and Aquatic Center.
 The HKR Department currently offers four distinct undergraduate degree programs (teaching and non-teaching degrees) and one graduate degree.
 The undergraduate programs include a Physical Education, Wellness, and Leisure degree (PEWL) and non-teaching degrees options: Human Performance, Recreation, and Community Service degree, Exercise Science degree, and the Athletic Training degree.
 The graduate level degree offered in the HKR Department is a Master of Science in Kinesiology-Coaching.

 HKR Mission: The Department of Health, Kinesiology, and Recreation is committed to the education of all students by ensuring opportunities to develop broad philosophical, educational, and scientific foundations in which to base their professional career and a quality life.

 Athletic Training Degree: Students receive a Bachelor of Science degree (non-teaching).
 This degree prepares students for a career as a certified athletic trainer working in a variety of settings.
 Upon completion of this program students are eligible to take the Board of Certification Exam to become a Certified Athletic Trainer.

 Exercise Science Degree: Students receive a Bachelor of Science degree (non-teaching) which prepares students for careers in areas like personal training, working in sports programs, performing physical assessment for employment, and working in cardiac or pulmonary rehabilitation programs.